devureta/devureta/README.md

 Hi, I’m Gianfranco :zap:
 I like to craft solid and scalable frontend products with inclusive Web user interfaces and design systems, with a strong focus on responsive design.
-I love Open Source and linux.
+:heart: I love Open Source and linux
 🌱 I’m currently learning javascript
 📫 How to reach me: @devureta on Twitter